SebWouters/CheMPS2/README.md

 [CheMPS2/TwoIndex.cpp](CheMPS2/TwoIndex.cpp) contains all functions of the TwoIndex container class for the one-body matrix elements.

+[CheMPS2/executable.cpp](CheMPS2/executable.cpp) builds to the chemps2 executable, which allows to use libchemps2 from the command line.

 [CheMPS2/include/chemps2/CASSCF.h](CheMPS2/include/chemps2/CASSCF.h) contains the definitions of the CASSCF class.